 ¹ Originally, the LABIC followed the production workshop format developed by the Medialab-Prado, but throughout the five editions we have adapted and incorporated innovations.

 The aim of this call is to select a total of ten projects to be developed over ten days during the lab.
 The selected projects will be developed with the support of mentors, mediators, and technical experts, as well as a group of 90 contributors from different countries (who will also be selected through a separate open call).

-This call is directed to any individual person or group of people interested in submitting proposals related to the selected topics, regardless of the candidate´s level of training, expertise or experience.
+This call is directed to any individual person or group of people interested in submitting proposals, regardless of the candidate´s level of training, expertise or experience.
 Examples of applicants could be environmentalists, ecologists, biologists, engineers, sociologists, architects, geologists, town planners, educationists, programmers, psychologists, journalists, ICT experts, graphic designers, artists, cultural managers, protector of ancestral cultural traditions, community leaders or any other interested person.
 We specially call on youth organisations, afro-descendants, members of indigenous communities, women, people from rural and fishing areas, people with disabilities, members of the LGBTI community, and others to submit their proposals.

 In the selection process we will be looking for proposals with a potential for social transformation, and also at innovative designs for objects, installations, platforms or methodologies, all of which can be adapted to the Costa Rican context, working in co- production with the local communities.
 The initiatives can include the use of digital, social or ancestral means to achieve their goals.

 Innovative projects that generate social and environmental benefits by working, for example, on topics such as: